Thedustbustr/Carpet-Extra-Extras/README.md

 * Categories: `VANILLA`

 ### enderPearlChunkLoadingFix
 At high speeds, Mojang's implementation of ender pearl chunk loading can fail.
 This implementation attempts to fix this.
-This may not be required if using `pre21ThrowablqeEntityBehaviorReintroduced`.
+This may not be required if using `pre21ThrowableEntityBehaviorReintroduced`.
 This also may improve performance.
 * Type: `Boolean`
 * Default value: `false`
 * Allowed options: `true`, `false`
 * Categories: `VANILLA`

 ### pre21ThrowableEntityBehaviorReintroduced
-Restores 1.16.2-1.21.1 ender pearl behavior, specifically behavior found in 24w28a.
+Restores 1.16.2-1.21.1 throwable entity (ender pearl, snowball, etc.) behavior, specifically behavior found in 24w28a.
 This also fixes a bug introduced where at high speeds an Ender Pearl would land in the wrong position.
 * Type: `Boolean`
 * Default value: `false`
 * Allowed options: `true`, `false`